sddevelopment-be/penguin-pragmatic-patterns/docs/X_Appendix/Learning_Materials/tools/HOME.md

 # tools

-This section contains a list of handy repositories and tools, along with a short description of what they contain and why they could be of use to you.
+This section contains a list of short form materials, such as blogs, articles and videos.
+Each entry goes with a short description of what the resource contains and why you might find it useful.

 > [!NOTE]
-> Content will be added occationally, and the format of this listing is likely to change in the future.
+> Content will be added occasionally, and the format of this listing will likely change in the future.

 ## Writing and Documenting